Medication Search: Teva-Nabumetone

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: Seniors appear to have a higher risk of developing side effects from this medication.
+The lowest effective dosage should be used under close medical supervision.

 There may be an interaction between nabumetone and any of the following: